babashka/nbb/README.md

 - [babashka](https://babashka.org/) >= 0.4.0
 - [Clojure CLI](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) >= 1.10.3.933
-- NodeJS 16.5.0 (lower version may work, but this is the one I used to build)
+- Node.js 16.5.0 (lower version may work, but this is the one I used to build)

 To build: